raushan728/Java-Starter-Projects/GradeCalculator/README.md

 Enter marks for subject 4: 92
 Enter marks for subject 5: 79

-📊 Results:
+Results:
 Total Marks: 434.0 / 500
 Average: 86.8
 Grade: B
 ```
----

-If marks out of range:
+If marks are out of range:

 ```
 Enter marks for subject 4: 120
-❌ Marks must be between 0 and 100.
+Marks must be between 0 and 100.